Projects per year

 Teaching Interests

-I teach creative writing at undergraduate and postgraduate levels.
+I teach English and Creative Writing at undergraduate and postgraduate levels.

 Expertise related to UN Sustainable Development Goals